 - Use your own name.
 So you could have YourName.com, YourName.co.uk, or YourName.net – whatever you decide to go for.
 A few highly-successful online entrepreneurs out there, like Marie Forleo or Chris Ducker, do this.

 - Use your business name.
-A couple of examples that come to mind here are Pat Flynn of Smart Passive Income and Chris Marr with the Content Marketing Academy or CMA.
+A couple of examples that come to mind here are Pat Flynn of Smart Passive Income and us at Jammy Digital!

 - Use a keyword.
 Your domain name includes a keyword that your ideal customers or clients may search for on Google.
 An example of this is Mark Shaefer, whose domain name is businessgrow.com.

-Now let’s look at the pros and cons of each option in more details.
+We’re going to look at the pros and cons of each option in more detail.

 Why would you use your own name as your domain name?